algorandfoundation/xGov/Proposals/xgov-25.md

 Amount: 85000

 Description:
-    -We intend to build a basic address-to-address chat application and integrate it into our current applicationgit
+    -We intend to build a basic address-to-address chat application and integrate it into our current application.
+    - Featutrs include 1) Ping an address to start a chat 2) Start chat on approval from the pinged address.

 ### Future Milestones: APIs as service
 Date: 1 month